siddharthvp/mwn/README.md

 	// the index of the page in pageList is available as the 2nd argument

 	// return a promise in the end
-}, 5); // set the concurrency as the third parameter.
+}, 5, 2); // set the concurrency as the third parameter, number of retries as 4th parameter
 ```

 ##### seriesBatchOperation(pageList, workerFunction, sleepDuration)